-Lisa Armony is Director of the Rose Project, and was recently appointed Senior Director of Community Relations at the Jewish Federation of Orange County.
+Lisa Armony is Director of the Rose Project, and Chief Impact Officer at the Jewish Federation of Orange County.
 As Rose Project director, Lisa develops an array of educational programs on Israel, antisemitism and delegitimization as well as leadership development and advocacy training for diverse demographics within the Jewish community.
 She has also worked extensively on local college campuses, and developed an experiential educational program on the Israeli-Palestinian conflict for students of diverse backgrounds that has been scaled nationally.
 In her new role, she oversees community and Israel engagement, leadership development and grant making.
 She has also served as executive director of Hillel Foundation of Orange County with responsibility for three campuses and held several professional positions in the Jewish community in Toronto.
 A former professional journalist, Lisa was a correspondent for several Jewish publications and wrote for professional trade journals.
 She holds a BA and graduated Magna cum Laude in Political Science from Cornell University and an MA from Yale University.
 She has also studied at Tel Aviv University’s Moshe Dayan Center for Middle East Studies and earned a certificate in Israel experiential education from the iCenter and George Washington University.
 She is currently completing a dual master’s degree in Jewish and Israel education from the Melton Centre for Jewish Education at The Hebrew University of Jerusalem.

 Ronnie Conn is the Chief Operating Officer of the Jewish Community Center of Greater Columbus.
 In this capacity, Ronnie oversees the Early Childhood Education, Fitness and Camp and Youth Services departments, along with other strategic initiatives.
 Prior to joining the JCC of Greater Columbus in 2019, Ronnie spent almost a decade at Westside Jewish Community Center in Los Angeles where he most recently served as Assistant Executive Director.
 Ronnie is passionate about JCC work and its ability to serve as the community’s town square.
 Ronnie received his B.A. in Psychology from The George Washington University and has an MA in Jewish Communal Service from Hebrew Union College – Jewish Institute of Religion and an MPA from the University of Southern California.
 In 2016, Ronnie received the Mark Meltzer Young Professional Award from Jewish Communal Professionals of Southern California.
 He currently serves as the co-chair of the HUC-JIR Zelikow School of Jewish Nonprofit Management Alumni Association.
 Ronnie is married to Melissa and is the father of two incredible children.